-- 5.6 Social Justice Hiring.
+5.3 Social Justice Hiring.
 Developer and commercial cannabis operations at the Site shall promote equitable business ownership and employment opportunities at the Site in order to decrease disparities in life outcomes for marginalized communities and address the disproportionate impact of the war on drugs on those communities.
-To these ends, Developer and commercial cannabis operations at the Site shall engage in proactive efforts to hire partners and employees from marginalized communities and/or rehabilitated persons; seek to establish commercial cannabis operations that are diverse and inclusive; and, seek the hiring of otherwise qualified employees who have been arrested for or convicted of minor cannabis-related crimes that would not be considered crimes following the passage of the Adult Use of Marijuana Act (Proposition 64). - 5.7 Local Tenancy Application Program.
-Developer shall implement a policy favoring or granting preferential application points, consistent with the Local Hiring provisions described above, to facilitate the leasing of space on the Site to residents of the City of Carson, including local tenants, lessees, and subtenants of any portion of the Site, as the case may be, to target residents of the City of Carson, by ensuring that local residents of the City are aware of Project and Site opportunities and have a fair opportunity to apply and compete for such operation space within the Project and Site. - 5.8 Financing of Public Safety Services and Improvements.
+To these ends, Developer and commercial cannabis operations at the Site shall engage in proactive efforts to hire partners and employees from marginalized communities and/or rehabilitated persons; seek to establish commercial cannabis operations that are diverse and inclusive; and, seek the hiring of otherwise qualified employees who have been arrested for or convicted of minor cannabis-related crimes that would not be considered crimes following the passage of the Adult Use of Marijuana Act (Proposition 64).

+5.4 Local Tenancy Application Program.
+Developer shall implement a policy favoring or granting preferential application points, consistent with the Local Hiring provisions described above, to facilitate the leasing of space on the Site to residents of the City of Carson, including local tenants, lessees, and subtenants of any portion of the Site, as the case may be, to target residents of the City of Carson, by ensuring that local residents of the City are aware of Project and Site opportunities and have a fair opportunity to apply and compete for such operation space within the Project and Site.

+5.5 Financing of Public Safety Services and Improvements.
 Developer acknowledges that City is considering the formation of one or more community facilities districts ("CFDs") to fund public safety services and infrastructure necessary to serve the Project.
 Developer shall cooperate in the formation of such CFDs and shall agree to annex into such CFDs when requested by City.
 The CFDs will levy a special tax on the Site property.
-The amount of the special tax shall be the same rate and no higher than the rates paid for similar uses, as such similar uses are determined in the reasonable discretion of the City Manager.
+The amount of the special tax shall be increased each year based on the percentage change in the Consumer Price Index with a maximum annual increase of five percent (5%) and a minimum annual increase of two percent (2%) per Fiscal Year.
 The CFD shall be formed in accordance with the City's Goals and Policies for Community Facilities District Financing, as may be amended from time to time.
 The CFD shall be formed henceforth by the City.